College of Engineering

 My undergraduate degree is in civil engineering from the University of Maryland and my graduate degrees are from the University of Massachusetts.
 I am a registered professional engineer (P.E.) in Florida with expertise in soil mechanics, foundation design, concrete materials, waterfront construction and waste stabilization.
 I have served as a consultant and expert witness, and have five years of engineering experience with the US Navy.
 I am an active member of the American Society of Civil Engineers, American Society for Engineering Education, Chi Epsilon and Tau Beta Pi (the engineering honor society).

 I am married and I have two sons both of whom are engineers, although one is currently in medical school.
 I enjoy woodworking and refinishing oak furniture as a hobby.
 I love snow skiing and will go just about anywhere for good snow.

 Pierre Larochelle joined Florida Tech in 1994.
 He received his Bachelors of Science in Mechanical Engineering from University of California at San Diego (1989), his Masters of Science (1991) and Ph.D.
 (1994) degrees in Mechanical Engineering from the University of California at Irvine.
-In addition to serving as Assistant Dean for Academics and Accreditation, he is a Professor in the Department of Mechanical and Aerospace Engineering with expertise in the design of robotic mechanical systems.
+In addition to serving as Associate Dean, he is a Professor in the Department of Mechanical and Aerospace Engineering with expertise in the design of robotic mechanical systems.

 Judy Tryzbiak has been with Florida Institute of Technology since April 2009.
 Prior to joining Florida Tech she worked in various administrative and business office management positions.
 She worked in the islands handling the logistics for supplies and repair schedules.
 Judy is a long term resident of Melbourne.
 Her organizational skills are commitment to Florida Tech are a great addition to the Dean's office.
 She enjoys working with the students and works hard to make sure their needs are met.